djsincla/TA_VeloCloud/README.md

 # Author
 Dwayne Sinclair

+# Disclaimer
+This is supported by Dwayne Sinclair and not VMware.

 # Change Log
 - Updated to Support Python3
 - 7/16/21 Tested ok with VCO Version 4.2.1